sathwik-hpe/hol-poc-please-delete/clouddevprep/03_PYTHON_AWS_BOTO3.md

 ---

-## Key Takeaways for Fidelity Interview
+## Key Takeaways for Target Company Interview

 ✅ **Know boto3 Clients vs Resources**: Clients are low-level, Resources are OOP
 ✅ **Error Handling**: Always use try/except with `ClientError`